Nearby Special Lagrangians: Fukaya Categories

-From the $A_K$ bimodule maps of the form \eq{bimod K} we construct an $A_\iy$ bimodule by the same inductive procedure used to construct the Fukaya category.
-The algebraic framework for this is given by Fukaya, Oh, Ohta and Ono \cite[\S5.2]{FOOO}, used originally for the deformation invariance of Floer cohomology groups; which is in fact a homotopy equivalence of two bimodules \cite[Theorem D]{FOOO}.
-Our circumstances are easier because we only need to work with Novikov field coefficients as in Definition \ref{dfn: loc}; whereas Fukaya, Oh, Ohta and Ono consider also Novikov ring coefficients.
+From the $A_K$ bimodule maps of this form we construct an $A_\iy$ bimodule map, by an induction and obstruction theory argument similar to that in the proof of Theorem \ref{thm: Fuk cat}.
+We give a brief account of this; for more details see Fukaya, Oh, Ohta and Ono \cite[\S5.2]{FOOO} (who use their results to prove the deformation invariance of Floer cohomology groups \cite[Theorem D]{FOOO} which is in fact a homotopy equivalence of bimodules).